 2. Get out of the car and walk the location.
 When you do the photo shoot your client will expect you to know what you are doing and where you are going.
 If you've never visited an area before you'll have to spend time imaging shots and determining good photo shoot positions rather than quickly moving from one photo to the next.
 This can detract from the experience and ruin the mood.

-4. How is the lighting given the time of day?
+3. What is the location suitable for?
+If it looks romantic and whimsical then it would be a great couples location or little girl, while a rocky coast or old barn may be better suited for a boy.
+Think of your clients personality or interests and be prepared to offer spots that reflect them.4.
+How is the lighting given the time of day?
 Knowing where shadows are or direct sunlight depending on the time of day you visit the location greatly affects the outcome of the photos.
 Remember low light is much more flattering than mid-day sun.
 Try and visit locations during those hours rather than the middle of the day.

 5. How many people are around?
 The less crowds the more relaxed your client(s) will be.
 There will be less distractions, more natural smiles, and less chances of some other person walking into the background of your photos.